eProsima/Fast-DDS-docs/docs/list.rst

 * :class:`Participant` Contains Publishers and Subscribers, and manages their configuration.

     * :class:`ParticipantAttributes` Configuration parameters used in the creation of a Participant.
-    * :class:`ParticipantListener` Allows you to implement callbacks within scope of the Participant.
+    * :class:`ParticipantListener` Allows you to implement callbacks within the scope of the Participant.

 * :class:`Publisher` Sends (publishes) data in the form of topic changes.

     * :class:`PublisherAttributes` Configuration parameters for the construction of a Publisher.
-    * :class:`PublisherListener` Allows you to implement callbacks within scope of the Publisher.
+    * :class:`PublisherListener` Allows you to implement callbacks within the scope of the Publisher.

 * :class:`Subscriber` Receives data for the topics it subscribes to.

     * :class:`SubscriberAttributes` Configuration parameters for the construction of a Subscriber.
-    * :class:`SubscriberListener` Allows you to implement callbacks within scope of the Subscriber.
+    * :class:`SubscriberListener` Allows you to implement callbacks within the scope of the Subscriber.

 RTPS Module
 -----------

-This module directly maps to the ideas defined in the RTPS standard, and allows you to interact with RTPS entities directly.
+This module directly maps to the ideas defined in the RTPS standard and allows you to interact with RTPS entities directly.
 It consists of a few sub-modules:

 RTPS Common
 ^^^^^^^^^^^

 * :class:`CacheChange_t` Represents a change to a topic, to be stored in a history cache.
-* :class:`Data` Payload associated to a cache change.
-May be empty depending on the message and change type.
+* :class:`Data` Payload associated with a cache change.
+It may be empty depending on the message and change type.
-* :class:`Message` Defines the organization of a RTPS Message.
+* :class:`Message` Defines the organization of an RTPS Message.
 * :class:`Header` Standard header that identifies a message as belonging to the RTPS protocol, and includes the vendor id.
 * :class:`Sub-Message Header` Identifier for an RTPS sub-message.
 An RTPS Message can be composed of several sub-messages.
 * :class:`MessageReceiver` Deserializes and processes received RTPS messages.